DigiBP/digibp-monterosa/Submission Documents/README.md

 ### Services ###

-The following services habe been implemented into the process, but only Google Sheets is connected as due to it higher user friendliness.
+The following services habe been implemented into the process, but due to user friendliness, the ChatBot has not been connected.
+Instead Google Forms and Google Sheets have been conected to the process.

+#### Google Forms / WordPress Website ####

+As simple WordPress website has been created which serves as the starting point of the process (see [URL](https://programrecommendation.wordpress.com)).
+Google Forms has been linked with Responses in a Google Sheet (see next section).
+Therefore the link is available on the WordPress Website.
+Google sheets runs a script when the Google Form is submitted ([see script](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/txt/Google_Sheets_rest_API_camunda.txt)).
+The script triggers the process to be startd.
+The fist Task in the process is a Service Task, sending an e-mail to the user with the camunda invitation link.

 #### Google Sheets ####